 Moreover, given their extensive reliance on graphics and the necessarily technical character of arguments about the interpretation of survey data, there was no way that we could accommodate these critiques within the usual confines of our print issues.
 The Journal has always sought to make its articles reader-friendly to non-academics.
 Accordingly, we strictly limit the length of articles and avoid extensive use of graphics and endnotes.
 We also edit articles intensively and with great care to make them as accessible as we can to political practitioners and activists, as well as to a general audience.
 It would have been an insuperable task, especially given our small editorial staff, to try to adhere to these standards with regard to these critiques of Foa and Mounk.

-Therefore, in a departure from our usual practice, we have decided to make three of these critiques—by Amy C. Alexander and Christian Welzel; Pippa Norris; and Erik Voeten—available to readers exclusively on our website.
-(A reply by Foa and Mounk will be appearing soon on this page.)
-The three critiques may be viewed below.
+Therefore, in a departure from our usual practice, we have decided to make three of these critiques—by Amy C. Alexander and Christian Welzel; Pippa Norris; and Erik Voeten—available to readers exclusively on our website, along with a reply by Foa and Mounk.
+The three critiques and the reply may be viewed below.

 Our regular readers will note that they do not resemble typical Journal of Democracy articles.
 They have not been condensed or edited by us, and they contain extensive graphics.
 An advantage of presenting them solely online, however, is that we are able to display these graphics in full and in a much more readable form than would be possible in our print edition.